graycoreio/daffodil/libs/design/tag/README.md

 ### Statuses
 Use the `status` property to convey semantic meaning.
 Supported statuses: `warn`, `critical`, `info`, `success`.

+> **Deprecation notice:**
+>
+> The `status` property is deprecated.
+Tags are intended for selections, categories, and applied filters, so use the `color` property instead.

 <daff-docs-example-viewer example="statusable-tag"></daff-docs-example-viewer>

 ## Accessibility

 ### Built-in behavior
 - Default tags are not interactive and do not receive focus.
-- Dismissible tags include a focusable close button that can be activated with `Enter` or `Space`.
+- Removable tags include a focusable close button that can be activated with `Enter` or `Space`.
 - Disabled tags expose `aria-disabled="true"` and ignore close button activation.

 ### Developer responsibilities
 - Always provide a text label unless the icon is universally understood and accessible.
-- Use the `status` property to communicate semantic meaning, rather than relying on color alone.
+- Communicate meaning through the tag's label or an accessible icon, rather than relying on color alone.